Jackthebighead/duplicate-question-pair-identification/README.md

 ### Newly update
 Note: Updates on this project are shown here.
 But model results in the report will remain the status on DEC 3rd, 2020.
+- try to explore new models, tbc..
+- try to do model stacking,tbc..
 - try to improve Model 3, using sentence BERT(Siamese BERT), not better than BERT with Siamese BiLSTM with features.
-2021.12.15
+2020.12.15
 - ESIM is tried.
 2020.12.15
-- try to explore new models, tbc
-- try to do model stacking,tbc

 # Documentation on Duplicate Question Pair Identification Project